mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/01-definition.md

 const Port = model.custom<"port", PortOptions, number>("port", encodePort, decodePort, validatePort, ...)
 ```

-Similarly to the decoding function, a validation function needs to return a
+Similarly to the decoding function, a validation function must return a
-`validation.Result` since the process may fail.
-In order to do so, the
+`validation.Result` since the process might fail.
+The
 `validation` module provides two useful functions:

-- `validation.succeed`, which takes no arguments and is returned when the
+- `validation.succeed()`, which takes no arguments and is returned when
-  validation is successful
+  validation is successful.
-- `validation.fail` is returned to signal a failure, it takes as its first
+- `validation.fail(assertion: string, actual: unknown)` is returned to signal a failure; it takes a
-  argument a string describing the assertion that failed, and as its second
+  string describing the assertion that failed and the actual value
-  argument the actual value that failed the assertion
+  that failed the assertion as arguments.

-This function will be used under the hood in pair with the provided
+This validator function will be used internally, in conjunction with the provided
-encoder/decoder to implement the `encode` and `decode` methods of the new type:
+encoder and decoder, to implement the `encode` and `decode` methods of the new custom type:

 ```ts showLineNumbers
 type Port = model.Infer<typeof Port>